Kuadrant/architecture/rfcs/0008-distributed-dns.md

 When the local KuadrantRecord is updated, the DNS Operator will ensure those values are present in the zone by interacting directly with the DNS Provider - however it will now only remove existing records if the name contains the local clusters clusterID, it will also remove CNAME values, if the value contains the local clusters clusterID.

+Whenever the DNS Operator does a create or update on the zone (but not a delete), it will requeue the KuadrantRecord for TTL / 2, to verify the results are present.
+This is identified when the observedGeneration and Generation are equal, we should list the zone and ensure all expected records are present.
+If they are absent, add them and requeue to verify again.

 #### Cleanup

 When a DNS Policy is marked for deletion the kuadrant operator will delete all relevant kuadrantRecords.